dambaev/mempool/nix/README.md

 There is a manual installation procedure, described at https://github.com/dambaev/mempool-overlay/blob/services-based-build/README.md, which walks you step-by-step in a procedure of getting NixOS on DigitalOcean and deploying op-energy toy exchange.

+# Repositories hierarchy involved into Op-Energy development

+Op-energy consist of those repos:
+1. https://github.com/dambaev/op-energy - this is the main repo for op-energy development;
+2. https://github.com/dambaev/op-energy-development - repo, that describes OS configuration for development instances;
+3. https://github.com/dambaev/op-energy-production - repo, that describes OS configuration for production instances.

+With such split, we are able to keep op-energy development in one environment and OS development/production environment in anothers repos as environment is not directly related to Op-Energy, but we still using Nix to describe OS environment.

+`op-energy-development` and `op-energy-production` are using `op-energy` repo as a git submodule.
+It is expected, that:
+1. `op-energy-production` has only `master` branch and only using `op-energy-master` branch of the `op-energy` repo submodule;
+2. `op-energy-development` should have branches for each development instance and each such instance is expected to use some feature branch of `op-energy` repo submodule, such that we expect, that development instances are using different feature branches, that eventually will be merged into `op-energy-master` and thus, will be deployed to production instances.

 ## DO Deployment preparations

 Scripts expect to use DigitalOcean API token to perform a deploy.
 If you don't have any: